Hermann12/XML_Phone_Book_Database/README.md

 # XML_Phone_Book_Database
 Create a SQLite3 database via import of XML file created by FritzBox or FritzFon App.
-</br>*This is a private project and have nothing to do with the German company AVM!*
+</br>*This is a private project and have nothing to do with the German company AVM!
+The name Fritz!Box and Fritz!Fon are copyright by AVM*

 ![XML Phone Book Database](https://github.com/Hermann12/XML_Phone_Book_Database/blob/main/Pictures/XML%20Phone%20Book%20Database_20210102.jpg)